Tag Archives: David Gyasi

 If you happen to be into astronomy and science, you’ll likely love this film even more, because it covers space exploration for the purpose of saving human kind from extinction – and it’s not afraid to dive into the science.

 Like Inception (2010), Interstellar deals with a few non-simplistic concepts and therefore requires your full attention.
 I think I managed to keep up quite well, even though science isn’t my subject.
-That said, please be so kind as to not test me!
+That said, please be so kind as to not test my knowledge because I will fail.
+Thank you.

 G